15 Great French Blogs Every French Learner Should Read

 The worst part: too many free resources.

-8 Great French Blogs for French Learners
+French Blogs for Learners

 French Crazy is a glorious immersion into all things Gallic with a series of blog posts that explore the country’s music, fashion, lifestyle and culture.
 There are also articles that point to other French resources on the internet.

 For the adventurous intermediate or competent advanced speaker, there is a section of French texts featuring the work of such literary luminaries as George Sand and Gustave Flaubert.
 Language learning lessons have not been forgotten and French Crazy has a selection of tutorials covering grammar, vocabulary, pronunciation, how to start thinking in French and more.

-The website is run by John Elkhoury, a French-English bilingual who teaches French and has lived and visited a clutch of French cities.
+The website is run by John Elkhoury, a French-English bilingual who teaches French and has lived in and visited a clutch of French cities.

 I tip my chapeau to Love Learning Languages, (previously Learn French with Jennifer), a comprehensive resource for learning the language.
 Jennifer Crespin taught French in the United States for more than 15 years before leaving her native country with her French husband and relocating to the south of France.